mrspeaker/ziloz/README.md

 ### Then:

+- balance
-- shoot knockback
+- shoot knockback?
 - improve gfx
 	- better tiles
 	- bullet gfx
 	- better lives icon

+### Probably not

+- stalemate if both out of ammo and no refills?
-- base explosion
+- controls v2
 - simple ai
-- controls v2
-- stalemate if both out of ammo and no refills?
-- send local hit?

 ## ECS fixes